CapibaraZero/fw/README.md

 ---

-## ANNOUNCEMENT: Now CapibaraZero is available for SBC that runs Linux(Raspberry Pi, OrangePi, ...).
-[Here](https://github.com/CapibaraZero/fw_linux) you can find more information.

 CapibaraZero aim to be a cheap alternative to FlipperZero™.
 It's based on ESP32 boards especially on ESP32-S3 but we want to port firmware to all ESP family boards.

 This repo contains the main firmware that make capibaraZero works.